NASCAR restores 'Chase' championship format

 Fans had grown weary of the changes.
 Regular-season victories guaranteed a slot in the 10-race playoffs, a win in any of the first three three-race rounds advanced a driver into the next round, while the bottom three drivers at the end of each round were eliminated.

+NASCAR wasn't so fortunate the next night in the Xfinity Series when 10-race winner Connor Zilisch lost the championship because Jesse Love won the race.
+Love opened the season with a win at Daytona and closed it with a win at Phoenix -- his only two victories of the season but good enough in that format for a championship.

-Fan discourse had been building for several years and intensified after Joey Logano won two titles in three years by simply raising his performance in the playoffs.
-The changes announced Monday came after an extensive review that included collaboration between owners, drivers, automobile manufacturers, tracks, broadcast partners, and fans.
+Fan discourse -- which had been building for several years and intensified after Joey Logano won two titles in three years including in 2024 when he advanced on another driver's elimination -- exploded after Hamlin.

+The changes announced Monday were already in the works and came after an extensive review that included collaboration among owners, drivers, automobile manufacturers, tracks, broadcast partners, and fans.

-"As NASCAR transitions to a revised championship model, the focus is on rewarding driver and team performance each and every race," NASCAR President Steve O'Donnell said.
-"At the same time, we want to honor NASCAR's storied history and the traditions that have made the sport so special.
+"Going into Phoenix was a hold your breath moment," O'Donnell said.
+"We recognize someone winning the championship, absolutely they won it by the rules.
+But was it the best format that we could go with?
+The tide had turned in the garage."

 NASCAR has eliminated the automatic berth into the playoff field earned by winning during the regular season, a move designed to increase the importance of every event on the schedule and emphasize consistency throughout the regular season.